2023 Solar Incentives Guide for Midfield, AL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering becomes relevant once your solar panels are up and running.
-If you have a net metering agreement in place with your Midfield utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this credit is dollar-for-dollar, while in others you may be refunded a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement with your Midfield utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.

-- Tax Exemptions: Your solar system may qualify for both sales tax and property tax exemptions.
-Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions allow you to ignore the value that solar panels add when calculating property taxes on your house.
+- Tax Exemptions: Your solar panels might qualify for exemptions on both sales and property tax.
+Sales tax exemptions are effective at the time of purchase.
+Property tax exemptions allow you to ignore the value added by your solar panels when you are calculating property taxes on your house.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.

-Your local Midfield solar panel installation expert can provide more information about the ITC and how it applies to your situation.
+Your local Midfield solar panel installation expert can offer more information about the ITC and how it might apply to your situation.

 State & Local Solar Incentives